-When a service-connected disability prevents a veteran from working, the VA is authorized to pay the veteran at the 100 percent rate, even if the veteran’s service-connected disability is rated less than 100 percent.
+When a service-connected disability (or disabilities) prevents a veteran from working, the VA is authorized to pay the veteran at the 100 percent rate, even if the veteran’s service-connected disability is rated less than 100 percent.
 This is called a total disability rating based on individual unemployability (TDIU or IU).
 If you have a service-connected disability that prevents you from working, then you may be entitled to a TDIU rating.

 Whenever a veteran files an original claim or a claim for an increased rating, the veteran is presumed to be making a claim for the highest benefit allowable.
 That means that if a veteran’s claims file contains evidence that indicates the veteran may be unemployable due to a service-connected condition, then the VA is required to consider and adjudicate a claim for a TDIU rating.
 As you can guess, the VA often ignores such evidence and fails properly decide the issue of a TDIU rating.

 This means that you might have a pending claim for TDIU, and if you can win entitlement to TDIU, you might be able to get an earlier effective date.
 Recently, I had a veteran hire me to help him claim entitlement to TDIU.
 We won the claim with an effective date of May 2021, but were then able to successfully appeal for an earlier effective date of January 2010 based on the argument that the claim for TDIU was reasonably raised by the record in January 2010 when the veteran had told a VA examiner that he quit his job due to PTSD symptoms.
 This resulted in hundreds of thousands of dollars in backpay that the veteran did not even know he was entitled to.